azsk/AzTS-docs/10-Security Exceptions/SelfAttestation.md

 Once the self-attestation feature is enabled, Kindly follow the [instructions](SelfAttestation.md#2-how-to-submit-a-self-attestation-exception) to submit the self-attestation exception.

-## 1. How to enable Self-Attestation feature
+## 1. How to enable Self-Attestation Exception feature
+> **Note**: Self-Attestation Exception feature could only be enabled for setup which have UI component enabled.

+> **Warning**: Enabling Self-Attestation feature would incur an minimum additional cost of USD 17.52 (For the cosmos db being used as exception datasource).
+This may increase depending upon the usage of feature.

-Enabling self-attestation involves following steps:
+Enabling self-attestation exception feature involves following steps:
 1. [Validate prerequisites on machine.](SelfAttestation.md#step-1-of-4-validate-prerequisites-on-machine)
 2. [Installing required Az modules.](SelfAttestation.md#step-2-of-4-installing-required-az-modules)
 3. [Download and extract deployment package.](SelfAttestation.md#step-3-of-4-download-and-extract-deployment-package)